MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x116---video-tdr-failure.md

 ...
 ```

-Also displayed will be the faulting module name
+The faulting module name is also shown.

 ```dbgcmd
 MODULE_NAME: nvlddmkm